Lake Trevallyn

 Quick Q&A

-• Algal blooms have not been common in Lake Trevallyn historically.
+• Algal blooms are not common in Lake Trevallyn.
 Only three significant algal blooms have occurred over 16 years of monitoring: 2007/08, 2008/09, and 2023/24.
-That said, algal blooms are possible every summer season as reduced inflows, increased temperatures, and elevated nutrient levels in Lake Trevallyn are generally favourable for algae to grow.
+However, algal blooms are possible every summer, with reduced inflows, increased temperatures, and elevated nutrient levels creating favourable conditions for algae to grow.
 In most years, blue-green algae concentrations increase towards the end of summer.

 • Lower temperatures, greater mixing through the water column, and reduced nutrient supply are all factors that may decrease the chances of a bloom or dissipate a bloom once it has formed.
 However, these factors are not guaranteed to prevent a bloom, as different species respond differently to environmental conditions.
 This is why ongoing monitoring and data collection are important.